isaiahah/segway/doc/api.rst

   `GMTK Documentation <https://github.com/melodi-lab/gmtk/blob/master/documentation.pdf>`_.

   2. A Python file describing the initial parameter settings and Segway commands for training and inference.
-The classes provided by the GMTK API for writing this file are described below.
+The classes provided by the Segway Toolkit for writing this file are described below.
 It should contain 3 sections:

     1. Code defining an :py:class:`InputMaster` object and setting its